stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan2/README.md

 - begin React front-end version of Online Shop, rewrite AngularJS logic to React

-- add SpringBoot cross-origin access, front-end location ip-address is different than back-end
+- add SpringBoot cross-origin access, front-end location ip-address is different than back-end,  additionaly in linux side where SpringBoot located open firewall access to port 8080 ( sudo ufw allow 8080/tcp)

+ToDO : discover this Github submodule stuff, I have no experience/information about it